SaxoBank/openapi-samples-js/README.md

 # OpenAPI JavaScript Sample Repository

 This repository contains sample files demonstrating OpenAPI interactions in JavaScript that can be run in the browser.
-Each of the included samples is designed as standalone HTML with pure JS using minimal dependecies.
+Each of the included samples is designed as standalone HTML with vanilla JS and no dependecies.

 To try these samples yourself, download/clone this repo and load the HTML files locally, or navigate to [this interactive page](https://saxobank.github.io/openapi-samples-js/) to run the samples directly online.